-Darwin L. King, professor of accounting, and Edward D. King had an article published in the September 2016 issue of the Oil, Gas & Energy Quarterly.
-The article is titled "A Brief History of the Evolution of Percentage Depletion."
-King has done research in natural resource accounting and taxation for the last 17 years.
-The majority of his research in this area involves timber accounting and taxation.
-This is the 40th article that King has published in this journal since 2000.
+Darwin L. King, professor of accounting, and Edward D. King had an article published in the March 2017 issue of the Oil, Gas & Energy Quarterly.
+The article is titled "An Overview of Timber Accounting and Taxation Principles and Practices."
+This is the 41st article that King has published in the Oil, Gas & Energy Quarterly since 2000.

 Application forms, procedures and additional information